RO version -> here

 In that instance I remembered a famous movie called “The Terminal” featuring Tom Hanks, where due to a complicated political situation his papers are not accepted and he must take residence in JFK airport until things settle down in his own country.
 With me things were way simpler and I said it to the Turkish Airlines employee in a totally franc manner: I still got 40 dollars on my credit card and 600 pesos cash (about 20$), so nothing even close to 680.
 Do you have an opening around here for a few days so I could gather the required amount?

-He was very amused and suggested I should call their 24/7 call center, maybe I’m in luck and we’ll be able to get a better price, but don’t expect any miracles.
+He was very amused and suggested I should call their 24/7 call center, maybe I’m in luck and we’ll be able to get a better price, but don’t expect any miracles, since call center don’t usually have great service, and that’s why people working there could use these call center tips and tricks to improve the treat with customers.
 He also suggested I should try to get the back details of a credit card belonging to a friend, so I could use it with the call center.
 It was midnight in Buenos Aires and 5:00am in Romania.
 So I got a cart, I’ve put my entire luggage on, took a seat and started to carefully contemplate my options.
 It was clear there was no option of going back to town as I had no money for accommodation, not to mention I’d be already 2am when I’d arrive, and after only a few hours I had to return to the airport at lunchtime and wait until midnight for the following flight.
 So, in this respect things were clear: I would spend the following 24 hours there.
 And as I was just browsing on Facebook waiting for time to pass so I could make a beggars call back home, I get a Like on one of my posts about Antarctica from Dragos, a friend with whom I run occasionally and whose travel company called Explore Travel I used to buy the plane tickets for all my previous races.
 So I contacted him immediately on Whatsapp, apologizing for the early hour, to explain my situation.
 We agreed that as soon as he’ll get to the office he’ll try to operate the changes from their reservation system, as they were the agency that issued the plane tickets in the first place, hoping to find a better deal.
 And indeed, he did find it!
 The whole thing came down to 375 euro and the promise that he’d pay for it, and I’ll pay him back when I’ll get home.
 Thank you a thousand times, Dragos, for getting me back home!
 Otherwise I believe I’d mopped the floors there for a few days, until I’d manage to gather that amount 🙂

 Now with everything worked out and my seat booked for the next flight, it began the long and tormenting fight with the clock.
 I got through all possible mental states: sleepiness, nausea, exhaustion, impatience.
 What was very frustrating was that the seats in the waiting hall were quite a few, so every time I got up to go to the toilet I would lose my seat and had to walk all over airport for several dozen minutes until I could find another.
 I could not sleep as I had my entire luggage with me.
 So when I finally queued at 22:00 to check-in I probably looked more dead than alive, so much so that I probably spooked the guy who one evening prior gave me the news that I lost my flight.
 When he heard that I waited in the airport he said he’d talk to his colleagues for a seat near to one of the emergency exits (where there is more room for legs).
 Unfortunately, that wasn’t the case.
 So I finally took off for home, with a six hours stopover in Istanbul.
 Long story short: while we disembarked from Plancius in Ushuaia on Dec.
 3rd in the morning, I arrived home on Dec.
 7th at 3:00am!